 Enrico Onofri, conductor and violinist

-Principal Guest Conductor of the Haydn Philharmonie
+Principal Guest Conductor, Haydn Philharmonie

-Founder and Director of the Imaginarium Ensemble
+Founder and Director, Imaginarium Ensemble

 Principal conductor of the Filarmonica Toscanini in Parma, principal guest conductor of the Haydn Philharmonie in Eisenstadt, associated conductor of the Orchestre National d’Auvergne, music director and conductor of the Academia Montis Regalis orchestra, Enrico grown up in the antique atelier of his parents in Ravenna (Italy), surrounded by the beauty of the past since the beginning of his music studies, developing hence a passion for the historical performances.
 As a conductor and soloist, he was so led to explore the repertoire from the 17th to the 20th century creating his personal language through the knowledge of the historical praxes, intended as extraordinary sources of inspiration for new ideas and panoramas in interpretation.

 His career began with an invitation from Jordi Savall to be the concertmaster of La Capella Real when he was still a student.
 Very soon he found himself working with groups such as the Concentus Musicus Wien, Ensemble Mosaiques, and Il Giardino Armonico, the ensemble he led as concertmaster and soloist from 1987 to 2010.
 In 2002 he entered upon a conductor’s career, which has brought him great acclaim and numerous invitations from orchestras, opera houses and festivals all over Europe, Japan and Canada.
 Since 2006 he’s guest conductor with the Orquesta Barroca de Sevilla.